10-3-pursuit/project-startup-challenge-fullstack/README.md

 ### Backend Requirements:

-1. Create a backend server.
+1. One person should fork and clone the [express-server-starter](https://github.com/10-3-pursuit/express-server-starter) and the other team members should clone it.

-1. Setup routes, queries and controllers for each entity.
+1. Setup routes, queries and controllers for each resource.

 1. POST and PUT routes should have some type of validation either using middleware and vanillaJS or using [Express-Validator](https://express-validator.github.io/docs/)